 - 4.8 The Neighbourhood Area is constrained by the Green Belt, which washes over the village.
 Consequently, the Core Strategy does not expect Claverdon to play a significant role in contributing towards the supply of housing for the District (see Policy CS.10). - 4.9 Any new development will therefore be restricted to limited infilling within the Village Boundary unless it is one of the exceptions in Policy H1.
 This will have the effect of focussing any new development towards the most sustainable locations within the Neighbourhood Area. - 4.10 Small scale infill development on land within the Village Boundary will provide housing without significant damage to the character and setting of the village or conflict with Green Belt policy.
-This pattern of gradual and organic development will ensure new dwellings contribute to the attractive appearance and character of Claverdon and its sense of community.

-2 Claverdon Neighbourhood Plan Survey results April 2016
+&lt;sup>2 Claverdon Neighbourhood Plan Survey results April 2016

-3 Claverdon Neighbourhood Plan Survey results April 2016
+&lt;sup>3 Claverdon Neighbourhood Plan Survey results April 2016